Nicaragua is Changing for the Better

 Nicaragua has also been recognized for years of corruption and political unrest after violence from 1982-1990, stemming from years of strict dictatorship.
 Since then, Nicaragua has made vast improvements to the political system, economy, and social aspects of the country.
 Nicaragua’s success should be acknowledged.

 It has been 25 years of peace since Nicaraguans fought the “contra” war against the Sandinista government.
 Half of the population wasn’t even alive during the conflict and the other half have made the effort to keep the peace, putting aside their differences to enjoy the long span with no violence.

-One of the first successful transfers of power took place in 1990, when Sandinista leader and president Daniel Ortega conceded to Violeta Chamorro.
-Each of the following presidents have worked hard to contribute to building the nation, furthering the success and national stability.
+One of the first successful transfers of power took place in 1990 when Sandinista leader and president Daniel Ortega conceded to Violeta Chamorro.
+Each of the following presidents has worked hard to contribute to building the nation, furthering the success and national stability.